Asthma-related microbes: Associated microorganisms

-Chlamydophila pneumoniae
+Chlamydia pneumoniae

 General descriptions

-Chlamydophila pneumoniae, formerly known as Chlamydia pneumoniae, is a bacterium that belongs to the phylum Chlamydiae, order Chlamydiales, and genus Chlamydophila.
+Chlamydia pneumoniae, formerly known as Chlamydophila pneumoniae, is a bacterium that belongs to the phylum Chlamydiae, order Chlamydiales, and genus Chlamydia.
 It is rod-shaped and Gram-negative.
 It has a characteristic pear-shaped elementary body (EB) that is surrounded by a periplasmic space, which makes it morphologically distinct from the round EBs of C. trachomatis and C. psittaci.
 C. pneumoniae is non-motile and utilizes aerobic respiration.
 As an obligate intracellular bacterium, C. pneumoniae is both parasitic and mesophilic.

 Biological interactions with host

 C. pneumoniae is able to grow in monocytes, macrophages, endothelial and smooth muscle cells.
 It replicates within the host cell cytoplasm.
 Due to the fact that it does not have the ability to synthesize its own ATP, it is entirely dependent on energy produced by their host.
 Reinfection of the host with C. pneumoniae is common because the memory immunity elicited by C. pneumoniae is short-lived and partial.
 In addition, C. pneumoniae infection tends to be persistence due to IFN-γ, penicillin and nutrient deficiencies.
-These deficiencies prevent C.pneumoniae from completing their normal developmental cycle, leading to the formation of aberrant, noninfectious C. pneumoniae that persist in the human host.
-C. pneumonia infection may not only be persistent and chronic, but it also has irreversible tissue injury and scarring processes, which are symptoms in asthma patients.
+These deficiencies prevent C. pneumoniae from completing their normal developmental cycle, leading to the formation of aberrant, noninfectious C. pneumoniae that persist in the human host.
+C. pneumoniae infection may not only be persistent and chronic, but it also has irreversible tissue injury and scarring processes, which are symptoms in asthma patients.
 Infection with C. pneumoniae induces both humoral and cell-mediated immune responses.
-Among the two immune responses, cell-mediated immune response that involves CD8+ T cells in particular is crucial to eradicate C. pneumoniae, whereas the humoral immune response appears to be rather ineffective in protection against C. pneumonia infection.
-In fact, CD8+ T cells are so important that if it is absent in the host, the C. pneumonia infection would progress rapidly.
+Among the two immune responses, cell-mediated immune response that involves CD8+ T cells in particular is crucial to eradicate C. pneumoniae, whereas the humoral immune response appears to be rather ineffective in protection against C. pneumoniae infection.
+In fact, CD8+ T cells are so important that if it is absent in the host, the C. pneumoniae infection would progress rapidly.
 Although cell-mediated immune response is responsible for the clearance of C. pneumoniae, this response can be harmful to the host because it favours the development of inflammation that can lead to asthma.